-While the Littleton Museum is closed to the public, we have created several ways for you and your family to enjoy the museum at home!
+While the Littleton Museum was closed to the public due to public health conditions, we created several ways for you and your family to enjoy the museum at home!

 In addition to the programs and projects listed below, you can also use the navigation panel to the left to find word puzzles and pioneer pantry recipes.

 Did you know you can view some of the artifacts we’ve collected online?
 Click on the link below or use the left navigation panel and go to “Museum Collections."
 From there, you can search “Objects” for some of the 1,600+ artifacts we’ve digitized and shared.
 Keep checking back to see more artifacts as we add them!